Why It Works

 With the mixer running, crack in the egg and continue beating until smooth.
 Reduce speed to low, add flour, and mix until dough begins to gather around the paddle but the flour hasn't quite disappeared.
 Fold once or twice with a flexible spatula to ensure the dough is well combined.
 Divide in half and proceed to the next step, or wrap in plastic and refrigerate up to 1 week.
 Refrigerated dough should be left to stand at room temperature until soft and pliable, then lightly kneaded to restore its plasticity before rolling.

 When ready to bake, adjust oven rack to lower-middle position and preheat to 350°F (180°C).
 On a generously floured surface, roll a portion of the dough to a thickness of 1/4 inch; check with a ruler to make sure your dough isn't too thin, or else the finished cookies will be more inclined to break.
 Slide an offset spatula underneath the dough to loosen.
-Cut with assorted cookie cutters and transfer to a parchment-lined half-sheet pan, leaving at least an inch of space in between cookies.
+Cut with assorted cookie cutters and transfer to a parchment-lined rimmed baking sheet, leaving at least an inch of space in between cookies.
 Knead scraps together, then roll and cut as before.
 Repeat with remaining dough.

 The exact yield of this recipe varies considerably, depending on the sizes and shapes of your cookie cutters.
-The estimates below are based on assorted shapes with an average diameter of 3 inches—larger holiday shapes, like snowflakes, hearts, and stars.
+The estimates below are based on assorted shapes with an average diameter of three inches—larger holiday shapes, like snowflakes, hearts, and stars.
 The yield will nearly double if you use small, geometric shapes.

 |Nutrition Facts (per serving)|